JamieBort/CustomerDatabase/old/README.md

 ToDo:
 1. Work on css to make it look more like the [Mockup](#mockup).
 2. Complete the items in the ['Hard Mode'](#hard-mode) section.
-3. Compare my work to others - implement their features that I can learn from.
-4. Update `gh-pages`.

-NOTE: No template Literals used the first time I built this.

 from: https://newline.theironyard.com/cohorts/15/courses/9/projects/57